 We purchase certain of our new vehicle and parts inventories from foreign manufacturers.
-Although we purchase our inventories in United States Dollars, our business is subject to foreign exchange rate risk that may influence automobile manufacturers' ability to provide their products at competitive prices in the United States.
+Although we purchase our inventories in U.S. Dollars, our business is subject to foreign exchange rate risk that may influence automobile manufacturers' ability to provide their products at competitive prices in the United States.
 To the extent that we cannot recapture this volatility in prices charged to customers or if this volatility negatively impacts consumer demand for our products, this volatility could adversely affect our future operating results.

-Item 8: Financial Statements and Supplementary Data.
+Item 8.
+Financial Statements and Supplementary Data.

-See "Consolidated Financial Statements and Notes" beginning on page F-1 herein.
+Our consolidated financial statements and the related notes begin on page F-1 herein.

-Item 9: Changes in and Disagreements With Accountants on Accounting and Financial Disclosure.
+Item 9.
+Changes in and Disagreements With Accountants on Accounting and Financial Disclosure.